Sally Rand: Career

-Rand was the mystery guest on the December 28, 1952, episode of What's My Line?.
-Her identity was correctly solved by panelist Robert Q. Lewis.
+Rand was the mystery guest on the December 28, 1952, episode of What's My Line?
+Her identity was guessed by panelist Robert Q. Lewis.

 She appeared on television on March 12, 1957, in episode 13 of the first season of To Tell the Truth with host Bud Collyer and panelists Polly Bergen, Ralph Bellamy, Kitty Carlisle, and Carl Reiner.
 She did not "stump the panel", but was correctly identified by all four panelists (she was introduced as Helen Beck, her birth name).

 She continued to appear on stage doing her fan dance into the 1970s.
-Rand once replaced Ann Corio in the stage show, This Was Burlesque, appeared at the Mitchell Brothers club in San Francisco in the early 1970s and toured as one of the stars of the 1972 nostalgia revue Big Show of 1928, which played major concert venues, including New York's Madison Square Garden.
+While performing at Mangam's Chateau in suburban Chicago in 1966, she donated two of her feather fans to the Chicago History Museum.
+Rand once replaced Ann Corio in the stage show This Was Burlesque, appeared at the Mitchell Brothers club in San Francisco in the early 1970s and toured as one of the stars of the 1972 nostalgia revue Big Show of 1928, which played major concert venues, including New York's Madison Square Garden.
 Describing her 40-year career, Rand said, "I haven’t been out of work since the day I took my pants off."